DomiKamu/OhmerPrems/README.md

 This limitation is, for now, mandatory, to avoid... unrealistic drumkit sounds!

-To operate properly at higher sample rates, internal resampling (+ filtering/FIR) algorithm must be efficiently implemented. **This feature remains under consideration**.
+To operate properly at higher sample rates, internal resampling (+ filtering/FIR) algorithm must be efficiently implemented. **This feature remains under investigation**.

 Changing VCV Rack Engine's sample rate back to 44.1 kHz will return QuadPercs module(s) as operational, immediately.
 However, your output module (such VCV Core AUDIO-2, AUDIO-8, or AUDIO-16) can be set to any sample rate (QuadPercs modules in your rack aren't affected).